wristband-dev/b2b-react-spa-demo-app/README.md

 - Step 1: App Type - B2B
 - Step 2: Subject Kind - Humans
-- Step 2: Client Framework - React
+- Step 3: Client Framework - React
-- Step 3: Domain Format  - Choosing `Localhost` is fastest to setup.
+- Step 4: Domain Format  - Choosing `Localhost` is fastest to setup.
 You can alternatively choose `Vanity Domain` if you want a production-like experience on your local machine for tenant-specific vanity domains, but this method will require additional setup.

 ### Apply your Wristband configuration values to the React configuration

-Upon completing the demo application setup, you will be prompted with values that you should copy into the environment variable configuration for this demo repository, which is located in `client/.env`.
-Replace the following values:
+Upon completing the demo application setup, you will be prompted with values that you should copy into the environment variable configurations for this demo repository.
+There are two files to paste values into:

+#### Client-side Environment Variables

+In the React client portion of the project, replace the following values located in `client/.env`:
+- `VITE_APPLICATION_DOMAIN`
+- `VITE_DOMAIN_FORMAT`
+- `VITE_CLIENT_ID`

+In the NodeJS server portion of the project, replace the following values located in `server/.env`:
 - `APPLICATION_DOMAIN`
 - `DOMAIN_FORMAT`
 - `CLIENT_ID`
-- `CLIENT_SECRET`

 ### Run the application in "production" mode

 Make sure you are in the root directory of this repository.

 #### Install dependencies

 Now install all dependencies for both the React client application and the NodeJS server: